 Since that’s the case, why spend a small fortune on it when your kids won’t care, and you won’t taste the difference?
 Oh, and as a bonus, there’s no high-fructose corn syrup in this homemade pancake syrup recipe — something you can’t say for Mrs. Butterworth’s.

-• Use it to glaze ham or salmon.
+- Use maple syrup to glaze ham or salmon.
 Or try brushing it on a whole chicken before roasting.
 It’s insanely good!

-• Brush it on carrots or other vegetables before roasting.
-Seriously, try it with brussels sprouts and watch your kids change their mind about them!
+- Brush it on carrots or other vegetables before roasting.
+Try it with brussels sprouts and watch your kids change their mind about them!